kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-If the kubelet is on a version that doesn't support the feature but the rest of the components are, workloads will be scheduled, but the kubelet will refuse to run it since it will still check whether the `Pod` is references in the `ReservedFor` list.
+If the kubelet is on a version that doesn't support the feature but the rest of the components are, Pods referencing a PodGroup will be scheduled, but the kubelet will refuse to run those Pods since it will still check whether the Pods are referenced in the `status.reservedFor` list.

-If the API server is on a version that supports the feature, but the scheduler is not, the scheduler will not know about the new fields added, so it will put the reference to the `Pod` in the `ReservedFor` list rather than the reference in the `spec.ReservedFor` list.
-It will do this even if there is already a non-pod reference in the `spec.ReservedFor` list.
+If the API server is on a version that supports the feature, but the scheduler is not, the scheduler will not know about the new fields added, so it will put the reference to the Pod in the `status.reservedFor` list rather than the PodGroup.
+It will do this even if there is already a PodGroup reference in the `status.reservedFor` list.
 This leads to the challenge described in the previous section.

 ## Production Readiness Review Questionnaire